MCP Servers

 How it works

-MCPServerentry to the agent's tools list in YAML. - The platform connects to the server's URL and discovers the tools it exposes.
+builtin_tool_config.mcp_server_ref, or at an existing connected MCP integration withbuiltin_tool_config.integration_id. - The platform connects to the server's URL and discovers the tools it exposes.

 - Each discovered tool becomes available to the agent's LLM.